-The Board of Directors reviews and approves the financial statements, including the schedules attached therein, and submits the same to the stockholders.
+The Board of Directors reviews and approves the financial statements including the schedules attached therein, and submits the same to the stockholders.

-PUNONGBAYAN & ARAULLO, the independent auditors appointed by the stockholders, has audited the financial statements of the SUPERCITY REALTY DEVELOPMENT CORPORATION in accordance with Philippine Standards on Auditing, and in their report to the stockholders, have expressed their opinion on the fairness of presentation upon completion of such audit.
+Punongbayan & Araullo, the independent auditors appointed by the stockholders for the period December 31, 2019 and 2018, respectively, have examined the financial statements of the Company in accordance with Philippine Standards on Auditing, and in their reports to the stockholders, have expressed their opinion on the fairness of presentation upon completion of such examination.

-FERDINAND Z. SOLIMAN
+Signature: FERDINAND SOLIMAN